deannabosschert/deannabosschert/README.md

 - In june 2016, I've obtained my **Cambridge Advanced English Certificate.**

 ## 📈  Experience
-- 2021 aug-now: **Graduation project** at Active Collective, focused on developer efficiency enhancement.
+- 2021 aug-feb 2022: **Graduation project** at Active Collective, focused on developer efficiency enhancement.
 - 2021 feb-juli: **Internship Creative Developer** at Active Collective (Digital Design Agency).
 - 2020-now: **Student assistent at the mostly tech-related courses** 'ISGA Project', 'Internetstandaarden' and 'Project Passie' in the first year of Communication and Multimedia Design, and 'Frontend Development' in the second year.
 Mostly personal assistance via video calls.
 - 2017-2019: **Teaching assistant at a high school**; one year in **Tech-Science** for Sophomores ('brugklassen' in Dutch) and one year of **Computer Science** for Seniors    (eindexamenklassen) at the  Da Vinci college (HAVO/VWO).